How to Calibrate Blood Pressure Monitor

 2. A stethoscope

-3. An instrument for Calibration or a referential device
+3. An instrument for Calibration or a reference device

 2. Ready the Environment

 Choose a peaceful and calming place to carry out the Calibration.
 Be sure that the space temperature is not too high.
 Calibration temperatures may affect the accuracy of readings.
-Place yourself in a comfortable chair, with your feet flat on the floor and the arm resting at an angle at the heart.
+Place yourself in a comfortable chair, with your feet flat on the floor and your arm resting at an angle at your heart.

 3. Check the User Manual